Serve. Learn. Lead.

 Widener’s community outreach programs will help you gain hands-on experience, hone your leadership skills, grow your professional network, and broaden your worldview.

 Contributing to Sustainable Solutions We’re proud of the positive impact our students have made on the lives of individuals, families, and communities through initiatives like these:

-- Widener’s Childhood Development Lab School offers unique preschool, transitional kindergarten, and kindergarten programs, and serves as a learning laboratory for Widener’s education and social work students.
+- The Widener Child Development Center offers unique preschool, transitional kindergarten, and kindergarten programs, and serves as a learning laboratory for Widener’s education and social work students.

 - The Widener Women’s Leadership Forum, held through the academic year, provides interactive workshops in leadership and accountability, work-life balance, and diversity, as well as professional networking opportunities for women at various stages of their careers.

 - Students enrolled in a Magazine Journalism course planned, reported, wrote, edited, illustrated and designed Chester magazine, an online and print publication about the city.
 The university awarded the class a $1,000 Schmutz Student Engagement Mini Grant to produce the magazine.
 The grant is distributed annually to support undergraduate student-led projects that focus on Chester and are developed in collaboration with a Chester community partner to address the city’s needs.